techwithlik/COMP2042_CW_hfylt4/README.md

 * Organised classes into packages,
 * Added meaningful javadocs and comments,
 * Model-View-Controller design pattern,
+* Renamed classes and files for better readability,
 * Used the Maven build tool,
 * Implemented Junit tests,
 * Fixed bugs in methods like the makeSingleTypeLevel method